Nuke5150/Sterling-University-Lore/writing/global-writing-style.md

 Would this person realistically be here?

+## Avoid Manufactured Encounters

+Do not create interactions simply because two characters occupy the same space.

+Avoid common romance tropes such as:

+- reaching for the same object
+- bumping into someone
+- spilling coffee
+- dropped books
+- accidental collisions
+- improbable coincidences

+Favor ordinary interactions that arise naturally from the environment.

 Would they naturally interact?

 If the answer is no, continue following the current character.